Status update

 • PSCs reduce early-stage risk for investors by prioritizing cost recovery, allowing contractors to recoup costs before profit sharing with the government.

-• Contractors recover eligible costs first, then share profits with the government, with government take increasing as project profitability rises, and fiscal terms are negotiated at the block level and include royalties, cost recovery ceilings, profit splits, and taxes.
+• Contractors recover eligible costs first, then share remaining profits with the government, with government take increasing as profitability improves.

-• Vietnam PSCs use sliding scale royalties and profit shares based on production tiers, with all costs recoverable over the project life, and fiscal mechanisms at the block level include royalties, cost recovery, profit sharing, export taxes, environmental charges, and corporate tax.
+• Vietnam PSCs use sliding scale royalties and profit oil shares based on production tiers, with all costs recoverable over the project life, and apply fiscal mechanisms at the block level, including royalties, cost recovery, profit sharing, export taxes, environmental charges, and corporate tax.

 • Multi-field development under Vietnam's PSC enables accelerated cost recovery, earlier free cash flow, and improved project economics by leveraging cash flows from mature assets to support new developments.

-• Example PSC model assumes 5% royalty, 50% cost recovery ceiling, and 50/50 profit split, with costs recovered over time, and revenue flows involve deducting exploration, development, and operating costs, followed by royalty, cost recovery, profit share, and income tax allocations.
+• Revenue flows in a PSC involve deducting exploration, development, and operating costs, followed by royalty, cost recovery, profit share, and income tax allocations.

 Partial view of Summaries dataset, powered by Quartr API